dyhes/zulip/docs/subsystems/queuing.md

 # Queue processors

-Zulip uses RabbitMQ to manage a system of internal queues.
+Aloha uses RabbitMQ to manage a system of internal queues.
 These are used for a variety of purposes:

 - Asynchronously doing expensive operations like sending email